 After oral-conscious sedation is taken, a patient should not drive or operate heavy machinery for 24 hours following the procedure.
 In some cases, the patient may remember little or nothing about the particular dental procedure, though memory will be intact for the rest of the day’s events.
 Since a pain-reliever, such as a local anesthetic, is usually administered prior to the procedure, most patients report little or no pain or discomfort after the dental work.
 For the most part, oral-conscious sedatives are considered quite safe and most patients can tolerate them well with no side effects.
 In some instances, patients may feel nauseous or vomit after taking the sedative.

-Based on the strength of the oral-conscious sedative, the price can range anywhere from $200 to $400.
 Depending on the patient’s insurance coverage, some, if not all, of the cost can be covered.
 Our office can check ahead of time to see what’s covered and what’s not if the patient provides their insurance information.

 Plan Your Procedure